kibblewhite/HashiVaultCs/README.md

 ## Getting Started

-You'll need a running Vault service, and although it is beyond the scope of this project, there is included a ```Dockerfile``` and ```docker-compose.yml``` included to help get going ith a postgresql service backend and utlising Vault-Unseal (https://github.com/omegion/vault-unseal).
+You'll need a running Vault service
+- Although it is beyond the scope of this project, there is included a ```Dockerfile``` and ```docker-compose.yml``` included to help get going with a postgresql service backend and utilising Vault-Unseal (https://github.com/omegion/vault-unseal).

 Include with this is the config files, entrypoint script which will need configuration (replace the vault shards), and the vault-db.sql for the postgres db.

 If you already have a running vault service, you will need to have access to the vault CLI, and then set the vault token environment variable as following: